bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

  - Updates are still not immediately visible within a stage and deferred until the next command buffer flush.
  - Hierarchy updates are now single threaded.
+ - The commands applied for controlling the hierarchy are computationally more expensive, requiring more branching access and more `World::get` calls.
  - Some potential implementations of this hierarchy requires normal ECS commands to be aware of the hierarchy.
 Using `EntityCommands::remove` to remove `Children` or `Parent` will break the invariants of the system without some